 Bruno with his company boarded trucks and drove to Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
 As they sat, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-Later in the day, Bruno’s group of POWs was moved to a schoolyard in Mariveles and left sitting in the sun for hours without food or water.
-Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
-Drum which had not surrendered.
-Shells from these two American forts began landing among the POWs, who could do little to protect themselves since they had no place to hide.
-Some POWs were killed from incoming American shells.
-One group of POWs tried to hide in a small brick building but died when it took a direct hit.
+Later in the day, the POWs were moved to a schoolyard in Mariveles.
+The POWs were left sitting in the sun for hours.
+The Japanese did not feed them or give them water.
+They remained at the schoolyard until they were ordered to move.
+The men had no idea that they had started what became known as the death march.
+During the march, he received no water and little food.
+At another point, the soldiers ran past guns firing on Corregidor and Ft.
+Drum.
+These two islands had not surrendered.
+The Japanese made POWs sit in front of their guns and when the two forts returned fire, the shells began landing among the POWs.
+The POWs could do little since they had no place to hide.
+One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.

 Bruno was selected for a work detail to repair trucks and other equipment for the Japanese.
-The POWs worked at the Bachrach Garage which was on an island off Manila.
+One group of POWs collected the disabled vehicles and got them to San Fernando.
+There an attempt was made to get them running.
+If they could not be repaired they were sent to Manila as scrap metal.
+If the POWs got them running, they were sent to the Bachrach Garage for additional work.
+Bruno was one of the POWs who worked at the Bachrach Garage which was on an island off Manila.
 He was spent over a year on this detail, but it appears he became ill and returned to Cabanatuan.

 At some point, Bruno was sent on a work detail to Nichols Field.
 The POWs were housed in the Pasay School over a mile from the airfield.
 Unlike the Americans, the Japanese had no plans on using construction equipment.
 Instead, they intended the POWs to do the work with picks, shovels, and wheelbarrows.
 The first POWs arrived at Pasay in August 1942.
 The work was easy until the extension reached the hills.
 When the extension reached the hills, some of which were 80 feet high, the POWs flattened them by hand.
 The Japanese replaced the wheelbarrows with mining cars that two POWs pushed to the swamp and dumped as land-fill.
 As the work became harder and the POWs weaker, less work got done.